Bone Fractures: Types, Symptoms & Treatment

 A physical exam and imaging tests will be used by your clinician to identify a bone fracture.
 If you’re admitted to the hospital following a trauma, this may be done in the emergency room.

-If you are rushed to the emergency room, a team of providers will stabilise you and treat your injuries in order of severity, especially if they are life-threatening.
-After you’ve been stabilised, imaging tests will be required to confirm any fractures.
+If you are rushed to the emergency room, a team of providers will stabilize you and treat your injuries in order of severity, especially if they are life-threatening.
+After you’ve been stabilized, imaging tests will be required to confirm any fractures.

 Tests performed to diagnose bone fractures are